1-minute hike: Hinkley Cove Trail near Kokadjo

 Information: The family-friendly Hinkley Cove Trail is one of the many hiking trails owned and maintained by the Appalachian Mountain Club east of Moosehead Lake, in an area known as Maine’s 100-Mile Wilderness.
 This easy trail is about 1 mile in length and was recently constructed so that visitors to AMC’s new Medawisla Lodge and Cabins can enjoy a quiet stroll through the woods to a long, gravel point on Second Roach Pond.
 The trail — along with other AMC trails — is open to the general public for free.

-Featuring wide wooden bridges and a smooth gravel surface, the Hinkley Cove Trail begins west of Medawisla Lodge, where a footbridge crosses the Roach River as it feeds into Second Roach Pond.
-It then winds through a beautiful forest, over gentle hills and over a few trickling brooks as it traces the shore of Second Roach Pond at a distance.
+Featuring wide wooden bridges and a smooth gravel surface, the Hinkley Cove Trail begins west of Medawisla Lodge, where a footbridge crosses the Roach River as it flows out of Second Roach Pond.
+The trail then winds through a beautiful forest, over gentle hills and over a few trickling brooks as it traces the shore of Second Roach Pond at a distance.

 Early on, the trail crosses the edge of “The Farm,” an area that houses AMC crews that are working on nearby trails.
 And at 0.6 mile, the trail splits.
 Veer right to continue on the trail to the shore of Second Roach Pond.
 If you veer left, you’ll be taking Hinkley Connector Trail to the gravel Nahmakanta Road.